DigOppGroup/OpenNFT/README.md

 # OpenNFT
-Tool for quick minting nfts
+Tool for quick minting NFTs.
+Contracts are already deployed and front end coming soon.
+All you need to do is upload an image and pay some gas to mint.

 # IPFS Uploader